 The Bottom Line

-Félix Hernández has had an excellent Major League Baseball career but, if it’s over, he’s probably not going to make the Hall of Fame, not until there’s a seismic shift in standards that starts electing peak performers like Santana and Oswalt.
+Félix Hernández has had an excellent Major League Baseball career, but he’s probably not going to make the Hall of Fame until there’s a seismic shift in standards that starts electing peak performers.

 Embed from Getty Images

-5 thoughts on “Félix Hernández: No Longer a Future King of Cooperstown”
+5 thoughts on “Félix Hernández: Future King of Cooperstown?”

 1. The article failed to mention that Felix should be sitting on around 200 wins right now.
 His unrewarded quality starts are the most in MLB during that 11 season span.
 Any analysis of The King must include his sad lack of run support during his career.